ThummeTo/FMISensitivity.jl/README.md

 ## What is FMISensitivity.jl?
 Unfortunately, FMUs ([fmi-standard.org](http://fmi-standard.org/)) are not differentiable by design.
-To enable their full potential inside Julia, [*FMISensitivity.jl*](https://github.com/ThummeTo/FMISensitivity.jl) makes FMUs fully differentiable, regarding to:
+To enable their full potential inside Julia, [*FMISensitivity.jl*](https://github.com/ThummeTo/FMISensitivity.jl) makes FMUs fully differentiable, regarding:
 - states and derivatives
 - inputs, outputs and other observable variables
 - parameters